 - Toss in parsley and continue to stir for 1 to 2 minutes.

 Once you’ve nailed the basic tofu scramble recipe, there are plenty of ways to up the ante.
-With scrumptious Southwestern flavors, a splash of soy sauce, or countless other possible additions, tofu is anything but boring.
+With scrumptious Southwestern flavors, a splash of soy sauce, or countless other possibilities, tofu is anything but boring.

 If you only have 20 minutes to spare before you rush out the door, this is the recipe for you.
 Chili powder, red pepper, onion, and potatoes all bring out that hearty Southwestern vibe.
 Don’t forget a fresh squeeze of lime.